Machine learning, a branch of artificial intelligence, has already been used across many industries to improve efficiency and productivity.

 The technology has been in development for some time, with the uptake being slowed down by some industry’s reluctance to adopt it.

-However, it’s now being used by many businesses, including logistics companies and retailers seeking help for warehouse management.
+However, machine learning development companies are now helping many businesses, including logistics companies and retailers seeking help for warehouse management.

 Where Does Machine Learning Currently Stand?